-Where screws stand in the movement to lower profiles and more compact sizes
+Where screws stand in the movement toward more sleek equipment:

 Technological innovations are leading to increasingly lower-profile and more compact semiconductor-based, electronic, and optical devices.
 This trend calls for smaller individual components to be used with the devices as well.
 The development of lower-profile and more compact semiconductor-based, electronic, and optical devices is now running into frequent obstacles, because the market offers so few "low profile screws" and "miniature screws" with a head height of 2 mm or less which are used in these components.